shiftymitch/assignments/2/README.md

-Welcome to my Projects site.
+Welcome to my Projects site!

 This site will be a home to my class projects.